Monterey, California: Ohlone period

 Long before the arrival of Spanish explorers, the Rumsen Ohlone tribe, one of seven linguistically distinct Ohlone groups in California, inhabited the area now known as Monterey.
+Ohlone villages in the area included Ichxenta (Point Lobos), Calendaruc, Wacharon (Moss Landing), and Rumsien (Carmel-by-the-Sea), among others.
 They subsisted by hunting, fishing and gathering food on and around the biologically rich Monterey Peninsula.

-Researchers have found a number of shell middens in the area and, based on the archaeological evidence, concluded the Ohlone's primary marine food consisted at various times of mussels and abalone.
+Researchers have found a number of shell middens in the area and, based on the archaeological evidence, concluded the Ohlone's primary marine food consisted of various types of mussels and abalone.
 A number of midden sites have been located along about 12 mi of rocky coast on the Monterey Peninsula from the current site of Fishermans' Wharf in Monterey to Carmel.